-Tailor Ed Foundation is made up of a group of trained professionals from a variety of backgrounds – including education, psychology and health – who want to improve the day to day living of autistic children and enhance their family’s quality of life.
+Tailor Ed Foundation is made up of a group of trained professionals from a variety of backgrounds – including education, psychology and health – who want to improve the day to day living of neurodivergent children and enhance their family’s quality of life.

 Early Years Service